xStarbound/xStarbound/doc/lua/stagehand.md

+# `stagehand`

-The stagehand table contains bindings specific to stagehands which are available in addition to their common tables.
+The `stagehand` table contains bindings specific to stagehands and is available in stagehand scripts.

 ---

 #### `EntityId` stagehand.id()

-Returns the stagehand's entity id.
-Identical to entity.id(), so use that instead.
+Returns the stagehand's entity ID.
+Identical to `entity.id`.

 ---

 #### `Vec2F` stagehand.position()

 Returns the stagehand's position.
-This is identical to entity.position(), so use that instead.
+Identical to `entity.position`.

 ---